dfernandez79/microwiki/src/main/resources/microwiki/templates/newpage.md

 This is a sub-header
 -----------------

->This is a bloquote paragraph.
-Split in multiple lines in the page source
+>This is a bloquote paragraph, split in multiple lines in the page source.

 Lists: